TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/BCM2835Dev/ReadMe.txt

 RISC OS Open Release Archive
 ============================

-This is the BCM2835 (RaspberryPi) development ROM image.
+This is the BCM2835 (Raspberry Pi) development ROM image.
 It is a bleeding-edge build which comes from the latest revisions of all the relevant sources in our source code repository and is completely untested.